openethereum/openethereum.github.io/Chain-specification.md

 By default, when simply running `parity`, Parity Ethereum will connect to the official public Ethereum network.
-Ethereum uses EVM to perform its state transitions and proof of work to achieve consensus, however Parity makes it possible to run alternative EVM-based chains which can be specified by a JSON chain spec.

-In addition to the usual [[Proof of Work Chains]], Parity also includes [[Proof of Authority Chains]] which do not require mining.
-More details on the available options can be found on the [[Consensus Engines]] page.

 In order to run a chain different to the official public Ethereum one, Parity has to be ran with the `--chain` option.
 There are a few named presets that can be selected from or a custom JSON spec file can be supplied.